My paintings (1969 - Present)

 I visited Inge, Jack, and Kimberly Wilson in Leidschendam a suburb East of Den Haag (The Hague, the Netherlands) for my brother's birthday in October 2014.
 As I was sitting down enjoying the best coffee made by Inge, looking out the window across the street and began to sketch the view outside his dining room window.

-Tom Prosen: My boss from 34 years ago sent me this pencil sketch which I have forgotten.
-This was done in Virginia, Minnesota at the Sunburst office.
+Tom Prosen: My boss from 1983, sent me this pencil sketch which I have forgotten.
+This was done in Virginia, Minnesota at the Sunburst office in 1988.
 I stayed there to complete programming a software Tom and I designed.
 This drawing is special because a week after, I had to fly back to New York to see my youngest son born prematurely.
+His son Mark matted and framed this pencil drawing.

 Sverige Collection (Thank you Torbjörn!)